ned14/pcpp/README.rst

 - Fix a corner case where ``FUNC(void)foo()`` expanded to ``voidfoo()`` and not ``void foo()`` which is a very common non-conforming extension of the C preprocessor.
 Thanks to OmegaDoom for reporting this.
+- Add tokens for all the C operators, to help implementation of an expression evaluator.

 v1.20 (7th January 2019):
 -------------------------